A2GMer/Liftify/replit.md

 - July 09, 2025.
 Implemented automatic language detection from browser settings and timezone
 - July 09, 2025.
 Added auto-population feature for new workouts using most recent workout data
 - July 09, 2025.
 Implemented comprehensive UI minimization with logo size standardization
+- July 09, 2025.
+Fixed 1RM calculation discrepancy by standardizing both home stats and chart to use same conversion table
+- July 09, 2025.
+Added "効き重視" (form-focused) and "回数重視" (rep-focused) set options with option persistence
 ```

 ## User Preferences